agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 NOTE: See [`SelectValuesQuery`](#select-values) for more details.

 The properties (key-value pairs) identified by `keys` and associated with `ids` [`QueryIds`](#queryids--queryid) will be removed from the database if they exist.
-It is an error if any of the `ids` do not exist in the database but it is NOT an error if any of the keys does not exist or is not associated as property to any of the `ids`.
+It is an error if any of the `ids` do not exist in the database, but it is NOT an error if any of the keys does not exist or is not associated as property to any of the `ids`.

 ## Select